renovatebot/renovate/docs/usage/self-hosted-experimental.md

 If set to any value, Renovate will always paginate requests to GitHub fully, instead of stopping after 10 pages.

-## `RENOVATE_X_DELETE_CONFIG_FILE`

-If `true` Renovate tries to delete the self-hosted config file after reading it.
-You can set the config file Renovate should read with the `RENOVATE_CONFIG_FILE` environment variable.

-The process that runs Renovate must have the correct permissions to delete the config file.

 ## `RENOVATE_X_DOCKER_HUB_TAGS`

 If set to any value, Renovate will use the Docker Hub API (`https://hub.docker.com`) to fetch tags instead of the normal Docker API for images pulled from `https://index.docker.io`.